Editors Note: This article was originally published on May 8th, 2018 and has been completely revamped and updated for accuracy and comprehensiveness.

 Restricting control can help reduce the number of help desk people you’ll need to address issues.
 It also boosts security and makes it difficult for malware to do its work by elevating its privileges and then spreading to other hosts.

-Plus, restricting control produces a more stable, predictable, and easier to administer environment, since it reduces the number of people that can change your OS either intentionally or unintentionally.
+Plus, restricting control produces a more stable, predictable, and easier to administer the environment, since it reduces the number of people that can change your OS either intentionally or unintentionally.
 That in itself could reduce your help desk team’s workload.

 That simplifies things for you.
 You’ll have time later on to address other issues that exist.
-Start by determining how these issues are measured, then outline the new measurements you’ll use to track progress after you resolve the issues.
+Start by determining how these issues are measured, then outline the new measurements you’ll use to track progress after you resolve the problems.

 Having a centralized help desk speeds up the routing of support help to resolve problems, monitor issues, and coordinate other activities effectively.
 Have distributed support also helps facilitate problem-solving.
 That, in turn, increases the productivity and efficiency of the help desk’s team members.